 This rich material was used to create “”How’s It Goin’, Boy?”, a fascinating series of six half-hour radio programmes and a beautiful book, published by Nonsuch Publications.

-Click on the links below to listen to RTÉ Radio One’s Curious Ear documentary from August 2011 and also a 10 minute segment of RTÉ Radio One’s History Show from 21st October 2012.
+Click on the link below to listen to RTÉ Radio One’s Curious Ear documentary from August 2011 and listen below to a 10 minute segment of RTÉ Radio One’s History Show from 21st October 2012.
 Both are about Cork Folklore Project’s Memory Map.

-- RTÉ Radio One’s Curious Ear documentary on Cork Folklore Project’s Memory Map (first broadcast in August 2011).
+RTÉ Radio One’s Curious Ear documentary on Cork Folklore Project’s Memory Map (first broadcast in August 2011).
+Listen here>